Te Aopare leads Te Waka Ture, our Māori legal group.

 Working closely with Māori land owning entities, post settlement governance entities and Māori businesses, Te Aopare advises on a range of legal issues including new ventures, governance, structuring, commercial contracts, Māori land and litigation.
 She has also appeared before the Māori Land Court and in the Waitangi Tribunal.

-Te Aopare is recognised as a preeminent lawyer by Doyles Guide 2022 for Māori Law, Māori Land and Te Tiriti o Waitangi matters in New Zealand.
+Te Aopare is recognised as a Leading Lawyer by Doyles Guide 2023 for Māori Law, Māori Land and Te Tiriti o Waitangi matters in New Zealand.

 Te Aopare is from Ngāti Porou and Ngāti Rangitihi and is a fluent speaker of te reo Māori.

 - Advised Tātau Tātau o Te Wairoa Trust on its post settlement governance structure.

 - Advised the Iwi Collective Partnership on a complex fishing joint venture between 12 iwi, which included the documentation of the partnership structure.

 - Acted for Ngāti Whātua Ōrākei on its significant and complex Treaty settlement, including the post-settlement governance entity and a new tax efficient group structure for the iwi and the settlement with the Crown.